adica/embed-items/README.md

 </html>
 ```

-## Freindly iframe pros
+## Friendly iframe pros
-* because we are now just another part on the host page DOM, our page will render faster
+* because we are now just another part of the host page DOM, our page will render faster
 * SEO is now as our partners want it to be - google index the page on host domain.
-* ease the parent-child communication - now we don't need the slow `post-message` anymore, we can use `window.parent` to call the host (we could not access parent when our page was on different domain).
+* ease the parent-child communication - now we don't need the slow `post-message` anymore, we can use `window.parent` to call the host (we could not access parent when our page was in a different domain).
-* now we get the same priority as the host page when the browser allocate resources to render asstes
+* now we get the same priority as the host page when the browser allocates resources to render assets

-## Freindly iframe cons
+## Friendly iframe cons
-* cookies and localstorage are now shared with parent, so you can't use your own cookie cross sites (we use [xdomain](https://github.com/contently/xdomain-cookies) library to solve this issue)
+* cookies and localstorage are now shared with the parent, so you can't use your own cookie cross sites (we use [xdomain](https://github.com/contently/xdomain-cookies) library to solve this issue)
 * CORS - you need your servers to handle calls from multiple domains instead of your domain only
 * it's harder to develop `freindly iframe` then regular `iframe`
 * it's can be hard to convince your partners to break the isolation that regular `iframe` holds